 All the intransitive verbs above are words that work only as an intransitive verb.
 Yet, some words work as both transitive and intransitive verbs.
 A transitive verb and intransitive verb can both be action words.
 Consider the difference between transitive and intransitive verbs.
 There are a number of them between transitive and intransitive verbs.
 Answer ‘what is an intransitive verb’ with your own intransitive verb definition for this section.
 Don’t forget to check out the links above.

 Before looking at these words, why not check out this helpful plagiarism checker?
 Also need citations?
 Citation Machine Plus can help you cite sources in both MLA and APA format, plus many more styles.

 Words That are Both a Transitive Verb and Intransitive Verb

 You call words that are both transitive and intransitive verbs by their proper name: ergative.

-Whether these words need an object or not depend on the sentence structure.
+Whether the transitive verb and intransitive need an object or not depends on the sentence structure.
 Here are some examples of ergative words:

 - Please open the door for Thomas.

 - The grocery store opens late on Thursdays.